Pictures of Tools

 Workmate

-A Black & Decker Workmate is worth its weight in gold (and about the only Black & Decker tool I'd own).
-It's incredibly handy and very strong.
+A Black & Decker Workmate is worth its weight in gold (and one of the few Black & Decker tools I’d own).
+It’s incredibly handy and very strong.
 This is my best tool bargain, because I got it for free and no one had to die.
-A friend gave it to me about 20 years ago, in exchange for some tower work and general friendship.
+A friend gave it to me about 1985, in exchange for some tower work and general friendship.
 I think of him every time I use it.
-If you have Scott Landis' The Workbench Book read the story behind the Workmate and its development.
+If you have Scott Landis’ The Workbench Book read the story behind the Workmate and its development.
+This one is a 79-001—an early model, but after they’d changed the cross braces from elegant castings to stamped metal.
+Those were really pretty.

 Work Station